DanMcInerney/msf-autopwn/README.md

 #### Details
 Takes a list of hosts, an Nmap XML file, or a Nessus .nessus file and exploits vulnerable hosts via Metasploit.
 If given a hostlist, msf-autopwn will run an Nmap scan ```nmap -sS -O -T4 -sV -n --max-retries 5 -oA autopwn-scan``` then parses the output for vulnerable machines.

+When parsing .nessus scans, the script will find any high risk vulnerabilties and parse out the Metasploit module name from the plugin.
+It will then run the module against the server.

+When parsing Nmap .xml scans, it reads the service banner and performs any NSE scripts that might help identify the version better.
+Then it runs any relevant modules against the server and port.

+When it runs Metasploit modules it will first run the command ```check``` to see if the server is exploitable.
+If check explicity says the server isn't vulnerable the script will skip that exploit.
+If there's any uncertainty at all in check's output then the exploit is performed.

 Prints the live Metasploit output.
 Any sessions gained will be accessible via the msfconsole terminal you started before running msf-autopwn.
 The modules chosen are only the most commonly seen based on group experience.
 If you wish to suggest other modules that you've commonly seen on internal networks I welcome you to open an issue.

 Working modules: